The Ultimate Guide to Surface Texture Characterization

 SRC continues to offer our customers a range of innovative, high-quality scientific products and laboratory services throughout Canada for industrial and scientific markets.
 For more information about Horiba Scientific instruments for particle characterization for lithium-ion batteries and other applications, please contact a member of our staff.

-McGill/Nanosurf/SRC – 2 Day AFM Event: Seminars and Workshop
+AFM Seminars and Workshop

 We are excited to host a two-day DriveAFM event in collaboration with Nanosurf at McGill University, Montreal.
 This event will feature three talks about advanced AFM techniques and applications as well as a workshop on the high-performance DriveAFM from Nanosurf.